 Before venturing into the core of media monitoring, let’s see what media monitoring is.
 In simple terms, media monitoring is a necessary tool for public relations and media intelligence for any brand.
 In simple terms, it is analyzing and identifying news contents with specific keywords, content, and topic.

 The ongoing pandemic has not only affected several lives but also the business sector, bringing the world economy at its all-time lowest.
 At these times, when people are prisoned in their homes, the companies are finding it difficult to track and analyze the news contents involving them or their respective sectors, which are affecting their brand campaigns and marketing strategies.
 It is like standing at an intersecting path and not understanding where to go.
-Having a media monitoring service will help you get a daily report of all the news contents- both from traditional media including newspapers, magazines, television, radio, etc, and social platforms including Facebook, Instagram, Twitter, online platforms, etc. Media monitoring experts/agencies have several tools on their shelves, which help them track the news they are searching for.
+Having a Media Monitoring Service Partner will help you get a daily report of all the news contents- both from traditional media including newspapers, magazines, television, radio, etc, and social platforms including Facebook, Instagram, Twitter, online platforms, etc. Media monitoring experts/agencies have several tools on their shelves, which help them track the news they are searching for.

 These days, we do most of the brand campaigns and initiatives through online media and social media.
 Monitoring experts have to use tools to track keywords on social media, blogs, news portals, etc. Brand monitoring is also used in finding and identifying influencers, analyzing your competitors, and developments in the industry.
 It allows your brand to monetize on press opportunities and help you gain public insights and needs.
 Brands also in today’s day and age try to engage with more bloggers/influencers via partnerships and sponsorships to talk about the brand and its products/ service.
 Brands also share relevant keywords with the influencers, so they speak or talk about your brand or relevant topics surrounding your brand.
 They can help you find your competitors and their ongoing initiatives.